8 Chanukah Games and Activities

-It’s the last night of our 8 nights of Chanukah fun so I am going to end it with a fun Chanukah game!
+It’s the last night of our 8 nights of Chanukah fun so I am going to end it with fun Chanukah games!
+There is nothing better than playing a game as a family and what better time to do that then on Chanukah?

 - Latke Bake-Off!
 This is a great game for the older kids or adults in the family.